 What is the London T-Charge?

-From October 2017 drivers of any car, minibus, van, coach, or heavy goods vehicle which does not meet minimum exhaust emissions will be required to pay £10 to drive in central London.
+From October 2017 drivers of any car, minibus, van, coach, or heavy goods vehicle which does not meet minimum exhaust emissions are required to pay £10 to drive in central London.

 This charge has been named the toxicity charge (T-Charge) and will apply alongside the existing congestion charge.